Common Problems with Roof Shingles: Causes, Signs, and Fixes

 Some granule loss is normal over the life of a roof, but concentrated bald spots or a large accumulation of granules in gutters and downspouts are warning signs of a more serious problem.
 Possible causes include uneven asphalt application during manufacturing, overheating of the shingle due to poor ventilation, or impact damage from severe weather.
 Left unaddressed, significant granule loss leads to UV damage of the exposed mat, increased susceptibility to moisture infiltration, and ultimately roof failure.

 Dark streaks running down the surface of a roof are almost always caused by a blue-green algae called Gloeocapsa magma.
-This organism is transported by birds and wind from nearby water sources and thrives in hot, humid climates as well as on shaded, north-facing roof sections that receive less direct sunlight.
-While the streaking is primarily a cosmetic issue, the algae feeds on the limestone filler within asphalt shingles, gradually weakening the shingle material and increasing the likelihood of cracking or displacement.
+Carried by the wind and local wildlife, this algae thrives in humid climates and on shaded, north-facing sections of your roof.
+While the black streaks look like cosmetic dirt, the algae is actually feeding on the limestone filler in your shingles, gradually weakening them.

 Moss is a separate but related concern.
 Unlike algae, moss physically lifts shingle edges as it grows, creating gaps that allow water to migrate underneath.
 This trapped moisture can damage the roof deck and underlayment, and if left untreated, can cause wood rot.